Vermont Court Records

 What is a Tort Claim in Vermont?

-Tort claim in Vermont refers to the official process of filing a claim in court with the intent of removing damages as compensation for injuries or losses suffered.
-Persons can bring a tort claim against an individual or business.
-If an employee of the state commits a civil wrong, affected individuals can file a tort claim against the government.
+Tort claim in Vermont generally refers to the official process of filing a claim in court with the intent of removing damages as compensation for injuries or losses suffered.
+Persons may bring a tort claim against an individual or business.
+If an employee of the state commits a civil wrong, affected individuals may file a tort claim against the government.
 However, the process of plaintiffs filing a tort claim against an individual/business and the government is different.

 How Do You File a Tort Claim in Vermont?

-Persons who wish to file a tort claim in Vermont against an individual or a business can do so with the civil division of the Superior Court located in their county of residence or the defendant.
-Claimants can use the state judiciary online court locator tool to find the court in their county area.
+Persons who wish to file a tort claim in Vermont against an individual or a business may do so with the civil division of the Superior Court located in their county of residence or the defendant.
+Claimants may use the state judiciary online court locator tool to find the court in their county area.
 The office of the Clerk of Court provides a Notice of Claim form and other necessary forms.
-Upon filling them, the claimant will file the forms with the clerk and pay the filing charges.
-Low-income earners can file an Application to Waive Filing Fees and Service Costs if they cannot afford the filing fees.
+Upon filling them, the claimant may file the forms with the clerk and pay the filing charges.
+Low-income earners may file an Application to Waive Filing Fees and Service Costs if they cannot afford the filing fees.
 Upon filing, the court sends the claimant a signed copy of the court papers that should be mailed to the defendant.
-If they wish, the defendants can file an Answer within a month.
-The court will set a hearing date and send a notice to both parties.
+If they wish, the defendants may file an Answer within a month.
+The court may set a hearing date and send a notice to both parties.

 What Does a Tort Claim Contain in Vermont?

-A tort claim in Vermont contains the following details:
+A tort claim in Vermont typically contains the following details:

 - The personal information of the claimant